OlssonDev/Countries/README.md

 ## Generating Data Assets

 In the editor, use **Tools → Countries → Generate Countries Data Assets**.
-The tool gets the data and creates one data asset per country.
+The tool gets the data and creates one data asset per country (in `/Game/Countries` by default).

 ## Settings